cavalab/cavalab.github.io/_posts/2022-08-23-lexicase-running-time.md

 alt="A graph of running time bounds on several problems.
 8 subplots, one for each problem.
 Each subplot has three lines showing how the bound changes for different values of epsilon.
 One line is the total, and the other two are the additive components of the bound. "
 %}

-Have a gander at our paper to learn more, including results for continous outputs and for $$\epsilon$$-lexicase selection.
+Have a gander at our paper to learn more, including results for continuous outputs and for $$\epsilon$$-lexicase selection.